AlbertMontolio/GoogleIOInstructions/dialogflow.md

 ![alt text](https://res.cloudinary.com/montolio/image/upload/c_scale,w_500/v1525623525/Screen_Shot_2018-05-06_at_6.18.12_PM_d3xg9i.png)

-All the others intents are listed.
+All the others intents that you created are listed.

 # Training Phrases

 Once you have created the intent, you tell the bot what may trigger the intent.
 You tell the bot, what the user could say to refer to this intent.
+In other words, you train the bot.
+The bot will take this sentences to learn.
+That means, if the user tells something similar, the bot will be able to recognize it thanks to machine learning.
 For example:

 - Tell me about your products.
 - What are your products.